 My project is one of a great many that flourish in the educational field.
 Teachers working closely with programmers devise original solutions to the problem of achieving traditional pedagogical goals in a new environment.
 This is an example of "participatory design," and it represents a second type of democratic intervention.
-Participatory design contrasts with technocratic design by isolated experts charged with centralizing power and enhancing control over a dependent and deskilled network of users or workers.

-3. My third case introduces yet another type of democratic intervention in a very different social environment.
-In the mid 1980s I was invited by the French telecom to introduce a computer conferencing component to the Minitel system.
-I spent some time in France working on this project and learned a great deal about the Minitel in the process of attempting to introduce this new service.
+3. Hacking the Network.
+My third case introduces yet another type of democratic intervention in a very different social context.
+In the mid 1980s I was invited by the French telecom to introduce computer conferencing to the Minitel system.
+I spent some time in France working on this project and learned a great deal about the Minitel in the process.

 The Minitel is now a forgotten episode in the prehistory of the Internet.
-But it was a very important landmark in online communication, proving for the first time the possibility of a domestic computer network.
+But it was a very important landmark in online communication, proving for the first time that a domestic computer network could reach a wide audience.
 What made the Minitel so successful was the free distribution of user friendly terminals that plugged into the phone system.
-One did not need to know anything about computers to get up and running on the system.
+Users did not need to know anything about computers to get up and running on the system.
 Entrepreneurs could easily hook up hosts and their revenues were guaranteed by the phone company which billed customers for each minute of online service.
-Six million terminals were distributed and the system proved both a social and economic success until it was finally eclipsed by the Internet.9
+Six million terminals were distributed and the system proved both a social and economic success until it was finally eclipsed by the Internet.

-Although the system had originally been conceived to distribute information to households, the most exciting application was invented by hackers who broke into a news service to chat online in pursuit of friendship and dates.
+Although the Minitel was originally conceived to distribute information to households, the most exciting application was invented by hackers who broke into a news service to chat online in pursuit of friendship and dates.
 Very quickly other host services introduced programs to capture and collect revenue from this new flow of communication.
 This was the first widespread public use of instant messaging.
-The asynchronous computer conferencing programs I was engaged to introduce would have enhanced the communicative functionalities of the system by supporting more complex interactions such as business meetings, classes, and other group activities.
-We were not very successful but I do not think this was our fault.
-We encountered a significant obstacle in the design of the Minitel.
+The asynchronous computer conferencing programs I was engaged to introduce would have enhanced communication on the system by supporting more complex interactions such as business meetings, classes, and other group activities.
+We were not successful but I do not think this was our fault.
+We encountered significant obstacles in the social environment and the design of the Minitel.